RoundBearChoi/CPP_FightingGame_2/README.md

 CPPFG2 is a 2D fighting game built in C++

-This repository contains source code and build instructions for compiling and running on Windows 10
+This repository contains source code and build instructions for compiling and running on Windows 10 and Linux (Ubuntu)

 <br>
 <br>